Covid: 10,772 new cases, 788 in hospital; changes to death reporting

 Officials would also continue to report deaths within 28 days of having Covid-19.

-As of yesterday, there had been 1784 deaths overall – 772 were due to Covid-19 and Covid-19 was considered a contributing factor in a further 414.
+As of yesterday, 1784 people had died overall – 772 because of Covid-19 and Covid-19 was considered a contributing factor in a further 414.
 A total of 345 were not related to Covid and 286 deaths were yet to be classified.

 The ministry is also now reporting an additional 69 deaths within 28 days of having the virus.